All Saints, East Dean

 “One Church at worship: three buildings for worship”

 The 'Valley Parish' of East Dean, Singleton, & West Dean is in the upper Lavant valley, 6 miles north of Chichester.
 The parish was created on 1st December 2005, by the merger of the three ancient parishes, which had shared incumbents for 40 years.
-Fr Richard Woods is the Rector.
+Rev Kev Robinson is the Priest in Charge.

 The 3 ancient parish churches work closely together to promote the gospel, and encourage today's church at worship, while being the village church for their different communities.

-Worship styles vary from contemporary to traditional; Common Worship for the Parish Eucharist, BCP at other times.
+Worship styles vary from contemporary to traditional; Common Worship for the Parish Eucharist.

-The Parish Eucharist is celebrated at 10am in each church in turn (at East Dean on the first Sunday each month, with a choir), together with Sunday School on the 1st, 2nd, 3rd, & 5th Sundays during school terms.
-The 4th Sunday Service is All-Age Worship, with young people helping to lead music, prayers, and worship, held in each church in turn.
+The Parish Eucharist is celebrated at 10am in each church in turn (at East Dean on the first Sunday each month, with a choir), together with Sunday School on the 3rd Sunday during school terms.
+The 4th Sunday Service is All-Age Worship, with young people helping to lead music, prayers, and worship.

 All Saints East Dean is a small, simple church building, built in stone and flint, in a beautiful Downland setting, in the midst of fields.
 The churchyard is remains in use, and is carefully mowed in a traditional manner to preserve the wide variety of plants and insects to be found in long-undisturbed South Downs grassland.